For first-timers, our advice on packing for a Viking Ocean Cruise…

 3) No adapters

-Electrical outlets in Viking Ocean staterooms run on either 110V and 220V so there is no need to bring other adapters—even though you’ll be visiting different countries.
+Electrical outlets in Viking Ocean staterooms run on either 110V and 220V so when packing for a Viking Ocean Cruise, there is no need to bring other adapters—even though you’ll be visiting different countries.

 In each cabin, there are two 110V sockets above the desk and one on each side of the bed.
 There are also USB ports to charge your cellphone or tablet so all you need to bring are the cables.